kmaluccio/group_7_project/README.md

 ### Question(s) we want to answer:
 - Can we predict disease, such as diabetes or asthma, based on the city's air quality, state, and population?
+- Does air quality and diabetes or air quality and asthma have any correlation?
+- Looking at these 500 US cities, what can we say about the percentage of disease in those locations using the air quality data?
+- Should one consider air quality when moving to a particular city?

 # Project Outline:
 1. To begin this project, we wrote python code to organize the raw data so that we could load it into a SQL database to perform our analysis.
 This process is described in more detail in the database section below.